Jacopo Amigoni

-Jacopo Amigoni (c.
-1685 – September 1752), also named Giacomo Amiconi, was an Italian painter of the late-Baroque or Rococo period, who began his career in Venice, but traveled and was prolific throughout Europe, where his sumptuous portraits were much in demand.
+Jacopo Amigoni (born Giacomo Amiconi; 1682 – September 1752), was an Italian painter of the late-Baroque or Rococo period, who began his career in Venice, but traveled and was prolific throughout Europe, where his sumptuous portraits were much in demand.

 Biography

-He was born in Naples.
+He was born in Naples in 1682, despite superseded claims that he was born in Venice in 1675.
 Amigoni initially painted both mythological and religious scenes; but as the panoply of his patrons expanded northward, he began producing many parlour works depicting gods in sensuous languor or games.
 His style influenced Giuseppe Nogari.
 Among his pupils were Charles Joseph Flipart, Michelangelo Morlaiter, Pietro Antonio Novelli, Joseph Wagner, and Antonio Zucchi.

 Starting in 1717, he is documented as working in Bavaria in the Castle of Nymphenburg (1719); in the castle of Schleissheim (1725–1729); and in the Benedictine abbey of Ottobeuren.
 He returned to Venice in 1726.
 His Arraignment of Paris hangs in the Villa Pisani at Stra.
-From 1730 to 1739 he worked in England, including at Moor Park, Wolterton Hall, and in London at Powis House and the Theatre Royal, Covent Garden.
+From 1730 to 1739, he worked in England, including at Moor Park, Wolterton Hall, and in London at Powis House and the Theatre Royal, Covent Garden.
 From there, he helped convince Canaletto to travel to England by telling him of the ample patronage available.

 In London or during a trip to Paris in 1736, he met the celebrated castrato Farinelli, whose portrait he painted twice in 1735 and again in 1752.
 Amigoni also encountered the painting of François Lemoyne and François Boucher.

-In London he also became a flashpoint in the newspaper press.
-In 1734 James Ralph’s The Weekly Register ran a five-week series on history painting that targeted Amigoni’s recent work—his frescoes for Lord Tankerville’s house in St James’s Square (Palamedes detecting Ulysses’s madness; The Prophecy of Tiresias; Ulysses with Deidamia), the ceiling at the Theatre Royal, Covent Garden (The Muses presenting Shakespeare to Apollo), and scenes at Powis House—faulting them for obscurity, over-ornament, and confused narratives.
+In London, he also became a flashpoint in the newspaper press.
+In 1734, James Ralph's The Weekly Register ran a five-week series on history painting that targeted Amigoni’s recent work—his frescoes for Lord Tankerville's house in St James’s Square (Palamedes detecting Ulysses's madness; The Prophecy of Tiresias; Ulysses with Deidamia), the ceiling at the Theatre Royal, Covent Garden (The Muses presenting Shakespeare to Apollo), and scenes at Powis House—faulting them for obscurity, over-ornament, and confused narratives.
 The Grub Street Journal replied point-by-point, at one stage pronouncing Amigoni’s genius superior to that of all English painters.

-In 1739 he returned to Italy, perhaps to Naples and surely to Montecassino, in whose Abbey existed two canvases (destroyed during World War II).
-He travelled to Venice to paint for Sigismund Streit, for the Casa Savoia and other buildings of the city.
+In 1739, he returned to Italy, perhaps to Naples and surely to Montecassino, in whose abbey existed two canvases (destroyed during World War II).
+He travelled to Venice to paint for Sigismund Streit, for the House of Savoy and for various buildings of the city.

-In 1747 he left Italy for Madrid, encouraged by Farinelli, who held a court appointment there.
+In 1747, he left Italy for Madrid, encouraged by Farinelli, who held a court appointment there.
 He became court painter to Ferdinand VI of Spain and director of the Royal Academy of Saint Fernando.
 He painted a group portrait that included himself, Farinelli, Metastasio, Teresa Castellini, and an unidentified young man.
 The young man may have been the Austrian Archduke Joseph, the Habsburg heir to the throne.
 Amigoni died in Madrid.

 Amigoni was the father of the pastellist Caterina Amigoni Castellini, and the brother of the artist Carlotta Amigoni.